Dawn FM: Singles

+Promotional singles

+On July 1, 2022, an official remix of the album's eleventh track "Starry Eyes" by Mike Dean was released as the first promotional single from the streaming re-issue of the Alternate World edition of Dawn FM.

+An official remix of the album's title track by Oneohtrix Point Never was released as the second promotional single from the streaming re-issue of the Alternate World edition of the album on July 8, 2022.

+On July 22, 2022, a remix of the album's third track "How Do I Make You Love Me?" by Swedish House Mafia members Sebastian Ingrosso and Salvatore Ganacci was released as the third promotional single from the streaming re-issue of the Alternate World edition of the album.
+Simultaneously, an animated music video for the original version of the song was released that same day.
+It was directed by Jocelyn Charles with some creative direction from Cliqua.

+An official remix of the album's ninth track "Best Friends" with American R&B singer Summer Walker was released as the fourth and final promotional single of the streaming re-issue of the Alternate World edition of the album on August 5, 2022.

 Other songs

 A music video for the album's second track "Gasoline" was released on January 11, 2022.
-It follows the story arc established by the previous visuals released in support of the album and was directed by Matilda Finn.
-The song was set to be sent to American contemporary hit radio as the album's third single on January 18, 2022; however its release was cancelled.

-"I Heard You're Married", featuring Lil Wayne, was originally meant to be sent to American rhythmic contemporary radio as the album's third single on January 11, 2022, but its release as a single was indefinitely cancelled.

-An animated music video for the album's third track "How Do I Make You Love Me?" was released on July 22, 2022.
-It was directed by Jocelyn Charles with some creative direction from Cliqua.
+It was directed by Matilda Finn.
 On January 7, 2023, a music video for the album's tenth track "Is There Someone Else?" was released, as part of the one-year anniversary of the album's release.
 It was directed by Cliqua.

 103.5 Dawn FM livestream

 On January 7, 2022, alongside the release of Dawn FM, the Weeknd hosted a live event with Amazon Music, in which he served as a disc jockey and played the entire album in front of a small crowd.
 The event was live-streamed on Twitch and was directed by Micah Bickham.
-The Weeknd wore old makeup and prosthetics during the event, similar to the prosthetics he donned on the Dawn FM album cover.
 Various different shots of the livestream were turned into lyric videos for the album.
 The whole livestream was uploaded to YouTube on January 12, 2022.